Cottage | 1 bedrooms | sleeps 4

 Short breaks available from end of October to the end of March.

-Pets are welcome by prior arrangement and visitors will be asked to sign a doggy contract.
-There will be a £10 charge per pet.
+Dogs are welcome by prior arrangement and visitors will be asked to sign a doggy contract.
+There will be a £15 charge per dog.

 The West Country region